hollaex/hollaex-kit/server/utils/hollaex-tools-lib/README.md

 #### User functions

 - `signUpUser(email, password, [opts = { referral: null }])`
-  - Signup new user using bitHolla's signup flow
+  - Signup new user using hollaex's signup flow
   - Will send email to user asking for verification
   - Returns promise with sequelize object of user data
 	```javascript